javimarsal/devtec-guides/Set a consistent cursor theme for nix UI packages/guide-english/REAMDE.md

 Some aspects to know before reading or following this guide:
 - All these steps has been tested in a "out of the box" Vanilla OS installation in order to write this guide.
+- As I just mentioned, I'm using Vanilla OS, so some parts might be different compared with others Linux distros.
+This parts are marked with `(specific to Vanilla OS)`.
 - Some routes contain `[your-user-name]`, so you should change that part with the user name that you used to login on your system.
     - For example, if a find the route `/home/[your-user-name]` in this guide, I should change it by `/home/javimarsal` in my case because `javimarsal` is my user name.